matttheodore/matttheodore/README.md

 - Spatial Statistics
 - Texture Analysis

+# :man_technologist: Work Experience

+Having spent several years in the field of bio-imaging, I've gained valuable experience in several areas:

+- Image acquisition and processing
+- Development of AI-based pipelines for image analysis
+- Collaborating with interdisciplinary teams
+- Statistical analysis and data visualization

+# :briefcase: Open for Opportunities

+:alarm_clock: Expected to complete my PhD in the fall, I am actively seeking opportunities where I can apply and expand my skills.
+Particularly interested in roles that intersect medicine and medical research, software development, and image analysis.
+Let's discuss how I can contribute to your team! :handshake:

 # :mailbox: Contact

-:handshake: I'm always eager to collaborate with others, particularly scientists, biologists, or software developers.
+I'm always eager to collaborate with others, particularly scientists, biologists, or software developers.
 If you're interested in image analysis or just want to discuss ideas, feel free to get in touch! :smile: